-- MDIX-Select to swap the port's transmit and receive pairs. - MDI-Select to connect this device to a station by using a straight through cable. - Auto-Select to configure this device to automatically detect the correct pinouts for connection to another device. - Operational MDI/MDIX-Displays the current MDI/MDIX setting. - Member in LAG-Displays whether port is a member in a LAG.
+- MDIX-Select to swap the port's transmit and receives pairs.

-STEP 6 Click Apply.
+- MDI-Select to connect this device to a station by using a straight through cable. - Auto-Select to configure this device to automatically detect the correct pinouts for the connection to another device. - Operational MDI/MDIX-Displays the current MDI/MDIX setting. - Protected Port-Select to make this a protected port.
+(A protected port is also referred as a Private VLAN Edge (PVE).)
+The features of a protected port are as follows: - Protected Ports provide Layer 2 isolation between interfaces (Ethernet ports and LAGs) that share the same VLAN. - Packets received from protected ports can be forwarded only to unprotected egress ports.
+Protected port filtering rules are also applied to packets that are forwarded by software, such as snooping applications. - Port protection is not subject to VLAN membership.
+Devices connected to protected ports are not allowed to communicate with each other, even if they are members of the same VLAN. - Both ports and LAGs can be defined as protected or unprotected.
+Protected LAGs are described in the Configuring LAG Settings section. - Member in LAG-If the port is a member of a LAG, the LAG number appears; otherwise this field is left blank. - STEP 6 Click Apply.
 The Port Settings are written to the Running Configuration file.